chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 *Example Circuit: TODO*
 ### NUMBER STORAGE Gate
 Stores a number value.
-Input: Number
+<span style="color: #72aacc;">Input: Number
-Output: Number
+Output: Number</span>
+- Delay Before Output: Seconds to wait before outputting.
+- Save Value: ??? (presumambly decides whether value is saved on world restart)
+- Value: The stored value.

 *Example Circuit: TODO*
 ### OR Gate
 If 1 or more signals connected to this gate, this gate will fire.
-Input: Number
+<span style="color: #72aacc;">Input: Number
-Output: bool
+Output: bool</span>

 *Example Circuit: TODO*
 ### REPEATER Gate
 Repeatedly sends a signal, How it's sent depends on the loop type.

 - Activation time: how long the signal will last until it loops back again.
 - Delay: how long to wait before the next loop starts
 - Loop type: how the repeater will behave
 - Start index: the starting number the repeater will use
 - Finish index: the ending number the repeater will use

 *Example Circuit: TODO*
 ### SET STAT Gate
-> Sets the stat of [STATNAME] to [STATVALUE] for the inputted player {.is-info}
+Sets the stat of the input and outputs the stat's value
+<span style="color: #72aacc;">Input: Player Username
+Output: Number</span>
+- Operation Type: Set, add or subteact the stat value.
+- Stat name: The stat name to set.
+- Value: The new value to set (or add / subtract) the stat.

 *Example Circuit: TODO*
 ### TEXT EDITING Gate
+Sets the value of the connected TEXT STORAGE.
+<span style="color: #72aacc;">Input: any
+Output: none (String if Next Gate Type is Normal)</span>
+- Next Gate Type: Decides if it can go through only a TEXT STORAGE or any gate.
+- Disable Output: Determines if a connected TEXT STORAGE outputs its value after this gate output.
+- Operation Type: Decides what to do with the value.
-> Sets text to a TEXT STORAGE Gate
+- Value: The value to set a TEXT STORAGE to.
+(Output if Next Gate Type is Normal)
-{.is-info}

 *Example Circuit: TODO*
 ### TEXT INPUT Gate
-> Waits for user input and outputs what the user typed {.is-info}
+Brings up a dialog box on the Input's screen and outputs the response.
+<span style="color: #72aacc;">Input: any
+Output: String</span>
+- Cancel Button Disabled: Decides of if the Cancel / X Button shows up.
+- Input Position: Changes the dialog's position.
+- Input Size: Changes the dialog's size.

 *Example Circuit: TODO*
 ### TEXT STORAGE Gate
-> Stores a text value
+Stores a text value that can be edited using a TEXT EDITING Gate.
-{.is-info}
+<span style="color: #72aacc;">Input: TEXT EDITING Signal
+Output: String</span>
+- Delay Before Output: Seconds to wait before outputting.
+- Save Value: ??? (presumambly decides whether value is saved on world restart)
+- Value: The stored value.

 *Example Circuit: TODO*
+### TRIPLE MATH Gate
+Special variant of the MATH Gate that uses vectors (x, y. z).
+<span style="color: #72aacc;">Input: Number
+Output: Number</span>
+- Operation type: Decides what to do with the X, Y and Z numbers.
+- X: X of the vector.
+- Y: Y of the vector.
+- Z: Z of the vector.

+*Example Circuit: TODO*
 ### XOR Gate
-> The XOR gate takes multiple input signals and produces an output if the number of true inputs are odd.
+Takes multiple signals and produces an output if the number of true inputs are odd.
-{.is-info}
+<span style="color: #72aacc;">Input: any (Multiple)
+Output: Bool</span>

 *Example Circuit: TODO*
 # <i class="fa-duotone fa-inbox-out"></i> Output